 Housing Inventory Still Tight, Despite New Construction

-The forecast for Vancouver’s real estate market calls for cooling home prices.
+The forecast for Vancouver’s real estate market sees a gradual cooling down of home prices.
 But don’t let that fool you.
 The local housing market is still very competitive due to limited inventory.

 The supply and demand situation could change over time though, as a result of new construction.
 Residential real estate development has been ramping up across the Vancouver area, including a new home subdivision called Koles Landing.
 Over time, this could shift the balance of supply and demand to create more favorable conditions for home buyers.